2020 SIMRACINGHUB F1 LEAGUE REGULATIONS (PROPOSED)

-- The last twelve positions will be occupied by the cars eliminated during Q1, the fastest in 11th position.
+- The last ten positions will be occupied by the cars eliminated during Q1, the fastest in 11th position.

 - The top ten positions will be occupied by the cars which took part in Q2, the fastest in pole position.

-- Once the grid has been established in accordance with a. and b. above, grid position penalties will be applied to the drivers in question in the order the offenses were committed.
+- Once the grid has been established in accordance with a. and b. above, grid position penalties will be applied to the drivers in question.

 21.2 - Drivers that leave the server after the starting grid has been set during the warm-up session will be moved to the back of the grid with their position determined by the order in which they rejoin the server.

 22.1 - Prior to the race start, there will be a 5-minute warm-up period where drivers are allowed to go on the track and perform system checks.
 There will be an additional three-minute wait at the end of the warm-up for drivers who disconnected during this session.
 During the extended wait time, the track will be closed and no drivers will be allowed to go out of their respective garages.

 22.2 - When the final warm-up period expires, the Race Director will move the server to the race session.
 A 30-second timer will begin the countdown for the cars to line-up on the grid.
 Drivers that remain in the server and are unable to line-up on the grid before the 30-second timer expires will start the race from the pit lane.
 If a driver is disconnected from the server before it loads the starting lights sequence, the server will be moved back to the warm-up session and wait for a maximum of 3 minutes for the driver to rejoin at the back of the grid.

 22.3 - After the 30-second timer elapses, the game will signal the start of the formation lap with the pole position driver leading.

 When leaving the grid all drivers must respect the pit lane speed limit until they pass pole position.

 22.4 - During the formation lap, practice starts are forbidden and the formation must be kept as tight as possible.